Annual Survey of Research and Development in Canadian Industry (RDCI)

 - Data accuracy

-The Research and Development in Canadian Industry (RDCI) survey is a cross economy survey of companies and industrial non-profit organizations in Canada that 1) perform or fund research and development (R&D) or 2) have previously reported R&D expenditures and have recent payments or receipts for technology.
-The survey comprises companies and industrial non-profit organizations in all NAICS industries other than universities (NAICS 61131) and all levels of government (NAICS 91 public administration).
+The Annual Survey of Research and Development in Canadian Industry (RDCI) is a cross-economy survey of businesses and industrial non-profit organizations in Canada that: 1) perform or fund research and development (R&D); 2) have previously reported R&D expenditures and have recent payments or receipts for technology.
+The survey comprises businesses and industrial non-profit organizations in all North American Industry Classification System industries other than universities (61131 - Universities) and all levels of government (91 - Public administration).

 The RDCI collects in-house R&D expenditures and personnel, outsourced R&D expenditures and payments and receipts for technology.

-In-house R&D personnel include researchers and research managers; R&D technical, administrative and support staff; and other R&D occupations and these are available by geographic distribution (provinces and territories).
+In-house R&D personnel include researchers and research managers; R&D technical, administrative and support staff; and other R&D occupations.
+These data are available by geographic distribution (provinces and territories).

-Outsourced R&D expenditures comprise payments made to other organizations to perform R&D and may be directed to other organizations (comprising companies; private non-profit organizations; industrial research institutes or organizations; hospitals; universities; federal government departments or agencies; provincial government departments, ministries and agencies; provincial research organizations or other organizations or individuals) inside or outside Canada.
+Outsourced R&D expenditures comprise payments made to other organizations to perform R&D, and may be directed to other organizations (including companies; private non-profit organizations; industrial research institutes or organizations; hospitals; universities; federal government departments or agencies; provincial or territorial government departments, ministries and agencies; provincial or territorial research organizations or other organizations or individuals) inside or outside Canada.

 Technology payments include payments made or received for patents, copyrights, trademarks, industrial designs, integrated circuit topography designs, original software, packaged off-the-shelf software, databases with a useful life exceeding one year, other technical assistance, industrial processes and know-how.
-Technology payments can be made to, or received from affiliated or unaffiliated organizations.
+Technology payments can be made to, or received from affiliated or unaffiliated organizations within or outside Canada.

-Reference period: The fiscal year for fiscal year end date between April 1, RY and March 31, RY+1
+Reference period: The fiscal year ending between April 1, RY, and March 31, RY+1.

 - Research and development